zaakirio/SoloArtJourneyInteractive/README.md

 Solo Art Journey Interactive Version
->Welcome to the Solo Art Journey, a curriculum for the solo artist popularised by Alex Huneycutt
+>Welcome to the Solo Art Journey, a curriculum for the solo artist

+>Inspired by: Alex Huneycutt

 Live 🔴: https://soloartjourney.com